ch32n/collapseframe/README.md

 **pathName** add *?name?* ?**-text** *text*? ?**-font** *font*?<br>
 Creates entry in collapseframe widget
 * name: name is optional.
-If not specified it is dynamicaly generated.
+If not specified it is dynamically generated.
 * font: Font to use for label text
-* text: Specifies a text string to be displayed inside the widge
+* text: Specifies a text string to be displayed inside the widget

 **pathName** getentrynames<br>
 returns entry names